 Serve in glasses with ice cubes and lemon slices.

-Vintage Kitchen tip: make sure you don't add all the lemon juice and syrup from the start in case your pitcher is not large enough or if it's your first time and you don't know how tart or sweet you want it.
+Make sure you don't add all the lemon juice and syrup from the start in case your pitcher is not large enough or if it's your first time and you don't know how tart or sweet you want it.
 That way, you can adjust.

 Storage

-Pink lemonade can last for up to 5-7 days if stored properly in the refrigerator.
+Pink lemonade can last 5-7 days if stored properly in the refrigerator.
+However, its freshness and flavor will gradually decline over time.

 - Store it in an airtight container: transfer your lemonade from the pitcher to a clean container with a tight-fitting lid or cover.